 - Start by telling stories about specific clients in some of your blog posts.
 Doing this will also help reaffirm your advice.

 - List questions throughout your content that you think are in the minds of your readers.
-For example, right now you are probably thinking: “Gee Teena, what does that look like exactly?”
-I recommend that you hop on over to this blog post I wrote that reviews ExecuNet.
-You’ll see that I introduced questions in certain places of the content.
-Adding questions also helps flesh out topics.
+For example, you are probably thinking: “Gee, what does that look like exactly?”
+We recommend hopping over to this blog post that reviews ExecuNet.
+You’ll see that we introduced questions in certain places in the content.
+Adding questions helps flesh out topics more.

 - Use H1, H2, and H3 tags where appropriate.
-I don’t know about you, but I went years not knowing the proper etiquette for handling header tags.
-I have since learned that ideally each of your blog posts should use only ONE H1 tag.
-You can use as many H2 and H3 tags you wish, though don’t get carried away.
+We don’t know about you, but we went years not knowing the proper etiquette for handling header tags.
+We have since learned blog posts should use only ONE H1 tag.
+You can use as many H2 and H3 tags as you wish, though don’t get carried away.

 2. Not Paying Attention to The “Code Editor” Side of Your Blog Posts.

 There are times when excess “garbage” code gets inserted into our blog posts.